highedweb/membership-site/README.md

 * Download the latest database dump from the `Simple Backup` WP plugin on 1and1, store it as `database.sql` in the root of a working copy checkout of this repo and branch
 * `rake splitdbdump` will split the database dump into bite size chunks `database-##.sql` for uploading into WPEngine, and do path and hostname translation between the two installations.
+* update the `database-##.sql` chunks to each have the preamble that's in 1 and the postamble that's in the last one
 * use WPEngine's phpMyAdmin to drop every table in the database
 * Import `database-##.sql` order from 1..n through WPEngine's phpMyAdmin